Towing a Trailer for the First Time

 Towing a Trailer Tips!

 Throughout this towing guide, look for our Towing Tips!
 These snippets of advice are helpful for the first time trailer owner and seasoned towing professional alike.
 Plus, they're free!

 Whether you're pulling a travel trailer for the first time or simply hitching up a cargo carrier, it is important to be prepared.
 Let's begin by considering a few questions about your own specific towing situation.

-What will you be towing?
+1. What will you be towing?

-Will you need a basic receiver hitch or a heavy-duty 5th wheel or gooseneck hitch.
-Your trailer may or may not come equipped with its own set of brakes.
+Will you need a basic receiver hitch or a heavy-duty 5th wheel or gooseneck hitch?
+Does your trailer have its own set of brakes?
 There are many factors to consider before towing any type of trailer.

 The information in Towing 101 will help answer all of the basic questions about towing a trailer.
 You can move through the guide one chapter at a time or jump directly to a specific topic of interest.